woleet/woleet-weblibs/README.md

 **`hasher.start(files)`**

-This functions allows to start the hashing process.
+Allows to start the hashing process.

 - Parameters:
     - `files` can be: